Skip to main content

 EOF

-1. Create the an ArgoCD Application directory:
+1. Create an ArgoCD Application directory:

-mkdir -p argocd-apps/aks-store
+mkdir -p argocd-apps/{aks-store,namespaces}

 cat <<EOF> argocd-apps/aks-store/aks-store-argocd-app.yaml